-There are several dependant types, some of which make the MP eligible for an uplift to their Accommodation budget, others enable the MP to make claims for travel and subsistence expenses for the dependant(s).
+There are several dependant types, some of which make the MP eligible for an uplift to their Accommodation budget, while others enable the MP to make claims for travel and subsistence costs for the dependant(s).

 MPs are responsible for letting us know promptly about any change in their circumstances regarding a dependant.

 A child or family dependant is where an MP has one of the following responsibilities:

 a child under the age of 18 for whom the MP has parental responsibility

 a child aged 18-21 in full-time education, where the MP has been claiming for the costs of accommodation or travel for them prior to 1 April 2017 and the MP is the sole carer (not just the primary carer)

 an expected child – it may be possible for an MP to pre-register an expected child (via pregnancy, adoption or surrogacy) – please speak to your account manager for more information